Green That Life

 Clean it!

-If you must use a plastic storage bag, give it a wash after you’ve used it and you can reuse it multiple times.
+If you must use a single-use storage bag, give it a wash after you’ve used it and you can reuse it multiple times.
 Wipe down aluminum foil and reuse.

 Join a Community Supported Agriculture (CSA)